rajannur2525/ott/README.md

 ### Features
 * Movie can be added to wishlist.
 * History of user played movies can be seen.
-* Movie search based on genre and year.
+* Movie search based on keyword.
 * Top 5 movies will be displayed.
+* You can View the Movie List.
-* Can identify who is admin and who is user while login.
+* admin and user have a different login pages.
 ### Improvements
 * Movie search based on audience score
 * Whislist removal .
 * history removal.
+* Add Movies
 ## Getting started
 ### If using Windows
 * Install JDK 8 .